Skip to main content

 Student Involvement Office

-The Student Involvement Office is home to the Coordinator of Student Involvement.
-The Coordinator of Student Involvement is responsible for the development of a college-wide program of student activities, events, and resources for students.
-The Coordinator of Student Involvement trains student leaders to assume positions of responsibility in student organizations and prepares them for future leadership positions and offers advisement and support to all student clubs, organizations and advisors on campus.
+The Student Involvement Office is led by the Coordinator of Student Involvement, who oversees a comprehensive college-wide program of student activities, events, and resources.
+The Coordinator plays a key role in developing student leadership by training students to take on responsibilities within campus organizations and preparing them for future leadership opportunities.
+The office also provides advisement and support to all student clubs, organizations, and their advisors.

 Student Senate Association (SSA)